mathewbarlow/python_notebooks/shallow_water_model/README.md

 The experiments include an idealized cyclone in westerly flow, barotropic instability, gravity waves, tsunamis, equatorial waves, and others.
 A second version of the model that runs from user-specified initial conditons is also included.
 Functions for plotting and making animations of the model output are included.
 Note that the in-line animations can be slow to render (3 to 4 minutes each on my laptop).

-Two versions of the notebook are provided: one with all the cells run, including inline animations, which is nearly 200 mb; and one with all the code cells cleared.
+Two versions of the notebook are provided: one with all the cells run, except for animations; and one 'clear' version with all the code cells cleared.

 Support from NSF AGS-1623912, NSF AGS-1657921, and NOAA MAPP NA20OAR4310424 is gratefully acknowledged.